andreybleme/andreybleme.github.io/_posts/2020-02-29-continuous-Integration-with-github-actions-and-cypress-end-to-end-tests.markdown

   package.json
 ```

-So to make sure cypress will run the **start** command in the correct place, we need define the correct path at the working-directory.
+So to make sure cypress will run the **start** command in the correct place, we need to define the correct path at the working-directory.

 Having it done, as soon as we perform a push in our repository, we'll see that there is a new tab under the repository called "actions":